allanrbo/filesremote/README.md

  * A better host selection window.
 Get inspired by Finder's "Connect to Server" window.
  * Better control the config path. ".config/sftpgui"
  * Backspace should navigate back (keep stack of prev dirs).
+ * Warn if thumbprint changed
+ * What happens if we try to upload to a dir that has since been deleted...
+ * More human friendly size numbers (KiB, MiB, etc.)

+Error conditions to test:
+ * Bad DNS name while connecting.
+ * Bad IP while connecting.
+ * Connecting to a port where nothing is listening.
+ * Connecting to a valid TCP port but that is not SSH.
+ * Connecting to a tarpit.
+ * Disconnect cable and then refresh.
+ * Disconnect cable and then modify locally opened file (auto upload).
+ * Modify file which we do not have write permissions to (auto upload).
+ * List directory which we do not have permissions to.
+ * List directory which remotely is mounted to something which has lost connection (broken FUSE for example).